utkarsh2102/CodeTesting/docs/NTCC.md

    Well, with this we come to an end of knowing `Python`.
    We know enough of `python`  to use it in `web scraping`.
-   Let's take a leap of faith and jump to the same ;) Here we go..
+   Let's take a leap of faith and jump to the same ;)
+   Here we go..

 ---

+## `Web Scarping`:

+`Web Scraping` or `Web Data Extraction` and `Web Collection` is the process of extract data from websites, access the `World Wide Web` (WWW) using the `Hypertext Transfer Protocol` (HTTP).

+This is the way to completely copy large data in a central local database or in a spreadsheet.
+This includes the extraction and extraction process.
+When restoring, the data must be unintentionally downloaded every time we open this page.
+The extraction of this extracted data can easily take place.

+The most important step in `web scraping` is analyzing the web site where the `web scraper` is located.
+Decide that everything is useful data that they would consider as `"useful data"`.
+It generally extracts, needs useful data and uses it elsewhere for a different purpose.
+Websites are created with text `markup languages` ​​such as `HTML`, `xHTML`.
+Record it in the same way to make it easier for the user.
+A `Web Scraper` is a type of `Application Programming Interface` (API) for extracting data from a website.